 | 4 February 2021

-A Children’s Emergency Department Health Care Assistant, a Health Care Support Worker, and a Community Mental Health Support Worker, all finalists in this year’s Our Health Heroes Awards, need your vote to decide who takes home the national Clinical Support Worker of the Year crown.
+A Children’s Emergency Department Health Care Assistant, a Health Care Support Worker, and a Community Mental Health Support Worker are all finalists in this year’s Our Health Heroes Awards.
+Find out who will take home the national Clinical Support Worker of the Year crown by booking your free place at the March 23 virtual ceremony today.

 The reason the NHS functions so well is effective teamwork.
 There are more than 350 careers in the NHS and over 40% of these are in supporting roles, both clinical and operational.
 Anyone working within the NHS will tell you that without our support workers, the compassion and care which millions of people receive from the NHS every day, simply could not be achieved.
 Every single member of the healthcare team plays a part in making a real difference to people’s lives.